-Outside areas and boundaries Repair category 1 Notes Within the limitations of our inspection, no significant defects were noted to the outside areas and boundaries.
-There is minor cracking to some boundary walls, and a degree of ongoing maintenance and repair should be anticipated.
-Boundary walls should be regularly checked and maintained as necessary.

-Ceilings
+Outside areas and boundaries

 Repair category 1

+Notes Within the limitations of our inspection, no significant defects were noted to the outside areas and boundaries.

-Notes Within the limitations of our inspection no significant defects were noted.
+Ceilings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Original plasterwork will be susceptible to cracking and deterioration due to age.

-Internal walls

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Original plasterwork will be susceptible to cracking and deterioration due to age.

 Floors including sub-floors

-Repair category 1
+Repair category 2

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Having regard to the age of the property, concealed underfloor timbers which are built into stonework and unprotected may be deteriorated due to damp absorption, although this could not be ascertained within the scope of our inspection.
+A precautionary check by a timber specialist would be prudent.

 Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Low level internal glazing should be checked for safety glass.
+As a precautionary measure, low level glazing should be checked for safety glass.

-Chimney breasts and fireplaces

-Repair category 1

-Notes Within the limitations of our inspection, no significant defects were noted.
+Chimney breasts and fireplaces Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Ventilators should be fitted to disused chimney breasts to prevent a build- up of moisture therein.

 Internal decorations

 Repair category 1

-Notes The property is generally in good decorative order.
+Notes The property is in reasonable decorative order.